Kitchen Counter Chronicles

 kid approved brussel sprout recipe with bacon

-We have landed on the perfect, delicious kid-approved brussels sprout recipe.
-Which is great because brussels sprouts are incredibly good for you.
-Brussels sprouts are cruciferious vegetable (broccoli, cauliflower and cabbage).
-These veggies have cancer fighting abilities, high in many vitamins, cholesterol lowering abilities and are good for your thyroid.
-Seriously a super food.
+We have landed on the perfect, delicious, kid-approved bacon brussel sprout recipe.
+Which is great because brussel sprouts are incredibly good for you.
+Brussels sprouts are a cruciferous vegetable (broccoli, cauliflower, and cabbage).
+These veggies have cancer-fighting abilities, are high in many vitamins, cholesterol-lowering abilities and are good for your thyroid.
+Seriously, a super food.

-So, when we sat down and discussed what we wanted to plant in the garden this year I was not surprised to see brussels sprouts on our list.
-If you aren't familiar with how brussels sprouts grow, they do look pretty impressive.
+So, when we sat down and discussed what we wanted to plant in the garden this year, I was not surprised to see brussel sprouts on our list.
+If you aren't familiar with how brussel sprouts grow, they do look pretty impressive.

 Peel off any brown/rusty outer leaves.
 Cut the sprout in half, lengthwise.